Randomized Block Low-Rank Matrix Compression by Tagging: Selecting the Tagging Matrix

 \subsection{On the existence of optimal tagging matrices: Pl\"ucker coordinates}

-To express our conjecture on optimal tagging matrices, we draw a connection between tagging matrices and projective varieties in algebraic geometry through \textit{Pl{\"u}cker coordinates}.
-We return to our familiar example of a uniform BLR matrix from \fref{fig:BLR2} for an intuitive introduction to the Pl{\"u}cker embedding that gives rise to Pl{\"u}cker coordinates.
-We then hypothesize that optimal tagging matrices may be found through a hybrid numeric-symbolic approach based on Pl{\"u}cker coordinates, which is currently out of computational reach.
+To express our conjecture on optimal tagging matrices, we draw a connection between tagging matrices and projective varieties through \textit{Pl{\"u}cker coordinates}.
+We return to our example of a uniform BLR matrix from Fig.~\ref{fig:blr2} for an intuitive introduction to the Pl{\"u}cker embedding that gives rise to Pl{\"u}cker coordinates.
+We then hypothesize that optimal tagging matrices may be found through a hybrid numeric-symbolic approach based on Pl{\"u}cker coordinates, which is currently out of reach.